 - Diced fresh tomatoes

-This sauce will stay good in a air tight container in the fridge for up to 4 days.
+This sauce will stay good in an air-tight container in the fridge for up to 4 days.

-I hope you will love this Vegan Queso blanco dip as much as we do!
+I hope you will love this vegan queso dip as much as we do!
 If you try it, please leave a comment below and rate this recipe to let me know how it was.

 6 ingredient Vegan White Queso

-- 1/2 pepper, any colors diced in small cubes
+- ½ red bell pepper - diced in small cubes

-- Cook the potatoes in boiling water for about 15-20 minutes (depending on how small you cut them) or until they are cooked through.
+- Cook the potatoes in boiling water for about 15-20 minutes or until they are cooked through.
 Drain well.

 - In a blender, combine the drained cashews, cooked potatoes, lemon juice, salt, nutritional yeast and water.
 Blend until you reach a very smooth texture.

 - If you cannot soak the cashews, then add them to the boiling water containing the potatoes about 10 minutes before they are done.
 Drain the cashews as you are draining the potatoes and add everything together to the blender.